Training Programs in the Ignatian Tradition

 Click here for the Explore and Discern Brochure.
 Dates for upcoming programs will be announced soon.

 At Holy Trinity and throughout the metropolitan area, there is a serious shortage of men and women who are well-formed in the tradition and practice of Ignatian spirituality.
 There are even fewer women and men who are specially formed to share the practice of Ignatian spirituality with those who are recovering from homelessness and addictions.
-Holy Trinity, in collaboration with Georgetown University, the Ignatian Spirituality Project and The Jesuit Collaborative, is creating a two-pronged Ignatian Spiritual Formation Program that trains spiritual directors and spiritual listeners in the Ignatian tradition - one that is accessible and affordable to individuals who have full-time work and family responsibilities.
-For more information, contact Martina O'Shea (email@example.com).
+Holy Trinity, in collaboration with Georgetown University and the Ignatian Spirituality Project, has created a two-pronged Ignatian Spiritual Formation Program that trains spiritual directors and spiritual listeners in the Ignatian tradition - one that is accessible and affordable to individuals who have full-time work and family responsibilities.
+For more information, contact Martina O'Shea (firstname.lastname@example.org).

 Click here for the Ignatian Training Program brochure.
 Dates for upcoming programs will be announced soon.